ebrehault/cordova-gen-icon/README.md

 -----------------------------------------------------------------------------
 At first, create your project by `cordova create [project]`, and install platform by `cordova platform add [platform]`.
-After that, create the icon image files by `cordova-gen-icon` with platform options.
+After that, create the icon image files by `cordova-gen-icon`.

     $ cordova create helloworld
     Creating a new cordova project with name "HelloCordova" and id "io.cordova.hellocordova" at location "helloworld"